 [The Lomaxes] realized that if they wanted Lead Belly to achieve mainstream popularity his very incompatibility with mainstream society was his greatest asset.
 This realization led the Lomaxes to manipulate not only Lead Belly's image but also his music...[his] commercial strength depended on the perception that his songs were "pure folk."

-But...audiences would not necessarily appreciate

-[Leadbelly's] style unadulterated.
-So...the Lomaxes

-encouraged him to make his singing more accessible
+But...audiences would not necessarily appreciate [Leadbelly's] style unadulterated.
+So...the Lomaxes encouraged him to make his singing more accessible to urban [white] audiences.

-The manipulation of Leadbelly's music and appearance also included John Lomax's exercising firm control over the revenues led to tensions between the two men.
-Despite these problems, successful and innovative folk song-collecting team of the twentieth century."45 Their lifelong dedication to preserving the wide variety of American folk music is reflected in archived Lomax collections, to urban [white] audiences.
-44
+The manipulation of Leadbelly's music and appearance also included John Lomax's exercising firm control over the revenues Leadbelly received for concert appearances and recordings, which led to tensions between the two men.
+Despite these problems, Filene describes John and Alan Lomax as "the most spectacularly successful and innovative folk song-collecting team of the twentieth century."
+Their lifelong dedication to preserving the wide variety of American folk music is reflected in archived Lomax collections,